aryanraj/circuitSimulator/README.md

 circiutSimulator
 ================

-This is an circuit simulator
+This is an circuit simulator that solves for current using mesh analysis.